RouleThomas/Akizu_Lab/002_scRNAseq/006__XXX/labnote.md

---> Start with some QC about ATACseq and RNAseq and get back to you --> Provide to me gene marker for expected cell types (which cell type we expect?)
+--> Start with some QC about ATACseq and RNAseq and get back to you --> Provide to me gene marker for expected cell types (which cell type we expect?).
+Can use automatic annotation but guided with cell marker known always better

 What I could do 1st:
 --> Use scRNASeq data to annotate cell types and then integrate ATACseq information